 - Philosophy of Caring

-- “Nursing is founded on caring for life, on neighborly love, […]At the same time, it is necessary that the nurse is professionally educated.”
+- “Nursing is founded on caring for life, on neighborly love, […]At the same time, the nurse must be professionally educated.”

 - Human beings are created and are beings for whom we may have administrative responsibility.